OR WAIT null SECS

 Biopharma experts at the forefront of applying real-world data and real-world evidence across the product life cycle converge to discuss the lingering challenges in fully realizing the vast potential of these insights to transform the value equation.

 In March, nine biopharma executives joined Pharmaceutical Executive to discuss the ongoing advancement of real-world data (RWD) and real-world evidence (RWE) as critical components of the life sciences industry.
 With the use of RWD continuing to edge into every aspect of biopharma—from R&D strategy to commercialization and across all therapeutic areas—roundtable participants shared their insights into how the use of RWD has evolved at their organizations and how the lessons of the last two years will shape this use in the future.
 Discussing the challenges that remain around RWD and RWE, the roundtable—moderated by Peter Malamis, senior director, life sciences market development at Phreesia—aimed to shine a light on what is needed to ensure that the pharma c-suite understands the potential of RWD and where it fits into an organization’s overall strategy.
-Highlights of the discussion are presented here.

 Peter Malamis: Are you seeing more alignment across your organization in terms of RWD strategies—top-down driven decisions regarding purchasing, partnerships, and standards—or is it still somewhat fragmented?